oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

   a requested problem.
 It is treated as a failure.
   Note: All Nvidia backend `unimplemented` status errors are always treated as `SKIPPED (CASE_NOT_SUPPORTED)` to simplify validation.
+* `INITIALIZED`.
+It means that a problem was initialized, and the primitive creation was successful, but there was no execution call or validation.
 * `EXECUTED`.
 It means that a problem was run, and the library execution call was successful, but the correctness was not validated.
 * `PASSED`.
 It means that a problem passed the correctness validation, and the